unneon/vaxtify/README.md

 Copy this file to ~/.config/vaxtify.toml.
 I suggest to check if everything works before editing it.

+### Install the browser extension

+View the [latest release](https://github.com/pustaczek/vaxtify/releases/latest) on github and click on the vaxtify.xpi asset.
+Your browser should download and install it after asking you for permission.

-### Running
+### Enjoy

-Run `systemctl --user enable --now vaxtify` to launch the daemon instance and add it to autostart.
+The daemon will launch automatically, as soon as you install the web extension (thanks to D-Bus activation).
-Check that going to [youtube](https://youtube.com), [r/funny](https://www.reddit.com/r/funny), [github.com/pustaczek/icie](https://github.com/pustaczek/icie) or Googling "cat memes" will immediately close the tab, unless it's between 22:00 and 23:30 in local time.
+Assuming you have not modified the default config yet, you can check that going to [youtube](https://youtube.com), [r/funny](https://www.reddit.com/r/funny), [github.com/pustaczek/icie](https://github.com/pustaczek/icie) or Googling "cat memes" will immediately close the tab, unless it's between 22:00 and 23:30 in local time.

 To use permits, run `vaxtify permit dailymemes` and check that the websites won't be blocked for 15 minutes.
 You can also run `vaxtify permit dailymemes 2min` to only activate it for 2 minutes, or `vaxtify permit dailymemes end` to end it quicker than planned.